 How the adjective unknown became a crucial contributor to the modern christian doctrine of tongues.
 No, it was not started by Paul in the first century.
 The tradition of unknown tongues begins with the Reformation in the sixteenth and evolves from there.

-Click on image for a larger version.
+Click on image for a full version.

 This article is based on research that compared six early Bible translations.
 The actual results can be found by reading, The Unknown Tongues of the English Bible: Part II.